stride3d/stride-docs/en/manual/scripts/types-of-script/startup-script.md

 ### `Start()`

-The [Start](xref:Stride.Engine.StartupScript.Start) method gets called only once when the script is loaded.
-This includes:
+The [Start](xref:Stride.Engine.StartupScript.Start) method gets called when the script is added to the game.
+For example:
 * When a scene the script is in gets loaded
-* When an entity the script is attached to gets added to the scene
+* When a new entity containing the script is added to a scene
-* When the script gets added to an entity in a scene
+* When the script gets added to an already existing entity

+The method may be executed more than once if an entity the script is attached to gets removed and then re-added to the scene.

 ### `Cancel()`

-The [Cancel](xref:Stride.Engine.ScriptComponent.Cancel) method gets called only once when the script is unloaded.
+The [Cancel](xref:Stride.Engine.ScriptComponent.Cancel) method gets called when the script is removed from the game.
 This includes:
 * When a scene the script is in gets unloaded
-* When an entity the script is attached to gets removed from the scene
+* When an entity the script is attached to gets removed from it's scene
 * When the script gets removed from a scene entity
 * When the game gets closed

+The method may be executed more than once if an entity the script is attached to gets re-added and then removed from the scene.